-This prospectus has been prepared in accordance with Danish and EU rules and regulations.
+The Prospectus was prepared in accordance with Danish and EU rules and regulations.
 Pursuant to the provisions laid down in the Danish Investment Associations Act, etc., the Prospectus has been filed with the Danish FSA.

-The Prospectus has been approved by and is registered with the relevant authorities in Great Britain, Gibraltar, Spain, Germany, the Netherlands, Luxembourg, Norway, Sweden, and most of the funds have been approved in Austria, for the sale and marketing of the certificates of the funds mentioned in this Prospectus.
+The Prospectus has been approved by and is registered with the relevant authorities in Gibraltar, Spain, Germany, the Netherlands, Luxembourg, Norway, Sweden, and most of the funds have been approved in Austria, for the sale and marketing of the certificates of the funds mentioned in this Prospectus.

-In certain countries, with the exception of the above-mentioned, the distribution of the prospectus may be subject to restrictions.
+In certain countries, with the exception of those mentioned above, distribution of this Prospectus may be subject to restrictions.
 Individuals who obtain this Prospectus are obliged to verify and observe such restrictions.
 Certificates which are covered by the Prospectus may not be offered for sale or sold in the US, and this Prospectus may not be distributed to investors who are residents of or in similar ways attached to the US.